 Albany City Council:

-Ward II – Endorsement goes to Alex Johnson: As a small business owner who has lived in Albany for 24 years, Alex understands what it means to work hard and smart to be successful.
-He is dedicated to helping seniors and kids and, having served as a coach and referee, understands the meaning of compromise and collaboration.
-Alex can connect and build relationships with people from diverse backgrounds.
-He will work hard to help create opportunities for Albany to flourish.
-He’s the right choice for Ward II.
+Albany Mayor: Endorsement goes to Alex Johnson.
+As a small business owner who has lived in Albany for 26 years, Alex understands what it means to work hard and smart to be successful.
+As a city councilor Alex has distinguished himself as someone who can build relationships and is willing to listen to resolve the tough issues.
+Alex is dedicated to helping seniors and kids and having served as a coach and referee, understands the meaning of compromise and collaboration.
+He will work hard to set the right tone and create job opportunities that will help Albany grow and our citizens prosper.
+Alex Johnson is the right choice for Albany Mayor.

-Dist.
-15 – Endorsement goes to Shelly Boshart Davis: Shelly grew up on the family farm in the Tangent and Shedd area and has spent the last 12 years working with her family, helping to grow the family farm and trucking business.
-She has been an outspoken advocate for years on issues that impact agriculture, transportation and job creation.
-Shelly has been a member of the Chamber’s Governmental Affairs Committee for those 12 years and takes time to research, listen, ask questions and make needed decisions.
+Endorsement goes to Shelly Boshart Davis.
+Shelly grew up on the family farm in the Tangent and Shedd area and has spent the last 12 years working with her family, helping to grow the family farm and trucking business.
+She has been an outspoken advocate for years on issues that impact agriculture, transportation, and job creation.
+Shelly has been a member of the Chamber’s Governmental Affairs Committee for those 12 years and takes time to research, listen, ask questions, and make needed decisions.
 She is also active in numerous other organizations that provide her with an opportunity to learn about a broad range of issues.
 Now more than ever, we need Shelly’s experience, energy, and common sense in the legislature.
 Shelly Boshart Davis should be your next Representative in Salem.